s2tephen/subject-evals/README.md

 # MIT Subject Evaluations scraper

-Simple scraper for MIT Subject Evaluations listings built with Mechanize/BeautifulSoup.
+Simple scraper for MIT Subject Evaluations listings built with Mechanize and BeautifulSoup.

 ## Setup
 Clone this repo and create a file named `login.py` in your local directory.
 It should look like this: